aastronautss/github-reports/README.md

 # GitHub Reports

-A skeleton application for building custom reports with the GitHub API.
+A custom GitHub API library built to obtain user reports from GitHub, using Faraday and custom middleware.
+Includes a command line interface.

 ## Requirements